Frequently Asked Questions

 +

-Setup will be simple: install application, create new wallet, securely store your 12-word seed phrase.
+To get started: install the app, create a new wallet, and securely store your 12-word seed phrase.

 See the wallet documentation for more details.